Shamirp/FP_San-Francisco-Vetting-Tool/README.md

 ## Machine Learning Model

-By using a machine learning model, specifically looking at Balanced Random Forest Classifier, we can attempt to predict what neighborhoods have the high score of quality living, based on the following factors:
- - Crime Rates
-- Average Home Cost
-- Unemployment Rates
-- Transportation Score
-- Economy Factor
-- Population Density
+We will train and test our model to categorize and predict whether a neighborhood has severe crime or is a safe area.
+Neighborhood per crime incident type receive a score.

+Violent crimes = 20 points
+Non-violent crime =  5 points
+Disturbing the peace = 1 point
+Other = 0 points

+Each neighborhood total crime points were summed and then average to determine which areas were deemed safe.

-Overview of Model: Using a supervised machine learning model, we will train and test our model to examine and identify if certain living conditions have a correlation with our crime severity scores.
+Overview of Model: Using a supervised machine learning model, specifically the Balanced Random Forest Classifier, we will train and test our model to examine and identify if certain living conditions have a correlation with our crime severity scores.

-### Goal:

-Using our crime severity scores our model will determine if crime severity has a correlation with our data representing living condition features.
-We determined living conditions based on community resilience scores (employment, population, and transportation scores) and affordability (average total assessed value).
+Features being tested include:

+Violent Crime Rates
+Violation Rates
+Average Home Cost
+Unemployment Rates
+Transportation Score
+Economy Score
+Population Density
+Percent of People Living Alone

 ### Results: